Admiral Markets vs Exness Comparison

 Which broker offers more trading platforms?

-For trading platforms Admiral Markets supports a Proprietary Platform and Desktop Platform (Windows), whereas Exness supports a Desktop Platform (Windows)., neither have cTrader, DupliTrade and ZuluTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Admiral Markets offers a Proprietary Platform and Desktop Platform (Windows), whereas Exness supports a Desktop Platform (Windows).
+Neither have cTrader, DupliTrade and ZuluTrade

 Does Admiral Markets offer MetaTrader?
 Does Exness offer MetaTrader?